United Nations Declaration on the Rights of Peasants

 The Declaration on the Rights of Peasants (UNDROP; full title: United Nations Declaration on the Rights of Peasants and Other People Working in Rural Areas) is a United Nations General Assembly resolution on human rights with "universal understanding", adopted by the United Nations in 2018.
-The resolution was passed by a vote of 121-8, with 54 members abstaining.
+The resolution was passed by a vote of 121-8, with 54 members abstaining and 10 absent.

-The Declaration lays down a series of rights for peasants, and has often been seen as complementing the UN Declaration on the Rights of Indigenous Peoples.
+The declaration lays down a series of rights for peasants, and has often been seen as complementing the UN Declaration on the Rights of Indigenous Peoples.

 History

 Background

-In 2008, the Declaration of Rights of Peasants – Women and Men was launched by la Via Campesina which, with support from other civil society organisations, presented it to the United Nations' Human Rights Council.
+In 2008, the Declaration of Rights of Peasants – Women and Men was launched by la Via Campesina which, with support from other civil society organizations, presented it to the United Nations' Human Rights Council.

 The text was then used as a basis from 2009 to 2018 to negotiate the text of the final UNDROP Declaration.
 The negotiations were supported by civil society groups such as La Via Campesina, FIAN International, or the Europe–Third World Centre (CETIM), but also by academics such as the Peasants Rights group of the Geneva Academy of International Humanitarian Law and Human Rights, and several UN Special Rapporteurs.